I.

 Typically, the reliability of a composite IQ test is about 0.9-0.95 depending on the method used to extract the reliability coefficient.
 In a similar fashion, I also decided to gather the reliability of Matrix reasoning tests.
 On average, the internal reliability/consistency is about 0.9, while the test-retest reliability is about 0.8 depending on the interval.

 The poor test-retest reliability of the matrix reasoning seems to be shared among the other nonverbal tests in the WAIS.
-This leads me to believe that daily/monthly fluctuations in cognitive abilities may be affecting tests which require intensive thinking more than those that rely on accumulated knowledge.
+This may be because daily/monthly fluctuations in cognitive abilities may be affecting tests which require intensive thinking more than those that rely on accumulated knowledge.

 Academic literature on the time required to complete an IQ test is surprisingly slim, and all I have managed to find is one study that uses a clinical sample with an average IQ of about 85.
 This study found that matrix reasoning, arithmetic reasoning, and vocabulary all take about 5-6 minutes to test in the WAIS IV.
 Personally, I don’t put much stock in it.